aaronloh16/brainrot-crossword/ARCHITECTURE.md

-# Brainrot Crossword - Architecture & Design
+# RizzWord - Architecture & Design

 A real-time AI model evaluation game where multiple LLMs compete to solve a Gen Z slang crossword puzzle.
+Which AI has the most rizz?

 ## Overview